-Vibroacoustic therapy is the use of low frequency sound waves and therapeutic music to heal people from pain, addiction, and other medical issues.
+Vibroacoustic therapy is the use of low frequency sound waves and therapeutic music to support and bring relief to people from pain, addiction, and other medical issues.
 Not many people have heard of vibroacoustic therapy or are aware that it exists, but we all know how music makes us feel.

 Research on vibroacoustic therapy, conducted by Olav Skille and Tony Wigram in the mid 20th century, was found to benefit patients with cerebral palsy, insomnia, pain and Parkinson’s disease.
 It wasn’t until the ‘90s that Wigram discovered that sound and vibration could be used to heal cognitive disabilities, such as anxiety and self-harming behaviors like addiction.